Protecting & Restoring Long Island's Peconic Bays

 Clean Waters for Ecosystem Health and Safe Recreation

-Fishing, shellfishing, recreation, and tourism on the East End of Long Island are closely tied to the Peconic Estuary’s health, and changes in estuarine health can affect the local economy.
-Expansion of land development and the human population threatens to impair water quality and he health of these economically important resources and habitats.
+Fishing, shellfishing, recreation, and tourism on the East End of Long Island are closely tied to the health of the Peconic Estuary.
+Changes in estuarine health can significantly impact the local economy.
+The expansion of land development and the increase in human population threaten water quality and the health of these economically important resources and habitats.

-Poor water quality is linked to people’s actions on land.
-In the Peconic Estuary, pollution tends to come from non-point sources like septic systems and residential and agricultural fertilizer, rather than point sources like sewage treatment plants.
-The pollution enters groundwater or surface waters, which carry it to the estuary.
+Poor water quality is directly linked to human activities on land.
+In the Peconic Estuary, pollution primarily originates from non-point sources such as septic systems and residential and agricultural fertilizers, rather than point sources like sewage treatment plants.
+This pollution enters groundwater or surface waters, which then carry it to the estuary.

-It is important that we understand the connection between human actions on land and the health of the Peconic Estuary.
+Understanding the connection between human actions on land and the health of the Peconic Estuary is crucial to its protection and restoration.

 Learn More!